-CST 476 CAPSTONE Three credit hours
+CST 476 CAPSTONE

-Prerequisite: Senior standing, can be taken concurrently with CST 412.
+Prerequisites: Senior standing, can be taken concurrently with CST 412.
 Course must be repeated if grade is below C

 Majors enrolled in this course will learn the technology needed to conduct a Web-based portfolio that documents their learning experiences.
 This portfolio will include a resume, recommendation letters, samples of speaking presentations, communication-related papers, projects, and documentation of experiential learning.